bparanj/crystal/programming/iac/docs/basics/dockerfile.md

 A Dockerfile, which is used to create Docker images, is imperative by nature.
 This means that it specifies a sequence of instructions that dictate how to build an image, rather than simply declaring the desired end state of the image.
-This imperative approach can sometimes expose implementation-level details, which may not always align with the principles of abstraction and encapsulation typically valued in software design.
+This imperative approach can sometimes expose implementation-level details, which may not always align with the principles of abstraction and encapsulation  valued in software design.
 Here’s how this characteristic can impact development:

 ### 1. **Imperative Nature**